rclone/rclone/docs/content/googlecloudstorage.md

 client_secret>
 Project number optional - needed only for list/create/delete buckets - see your developer console. project_number> 12345678
+Service Account Credentials JSON file path - needed only if you want use SA instead of interactive login. service_account_file>
 Access Control List for new objects.
 Choose a number from below, or type in your own value
  * Object owner gets OWNER access, and all Authenticated Users get READER access.